Before starting this review, I would like to share technical aspects and package details.

 I won’t hide, I’ve a special interest in Noble’s products since Noble Audio established and I’ve always positioned a different place than the other companies.
 Mr.John (As known Wizard) knows what he’s doing.
 I’ve a big respect of his products and business.

 The sound of Katana is fantastic, especially how they reproduce all sound naturally.
 I have had some of the Noble products like N3, Savant, X, K10 and Savanna, but Katana is the best Noble earphone I have ever listened.
 I highly recommend who are looking masterfully tuned, realistic and detailed earphone.
 Clarity and resolution level is top notch.

 There are many competitors out there, and Katana is absolutely one of them.
-I like Noble’s aluminum line-up, and Katana is different and unique than other Noble models in terms of design and sound.
+I like Noble’s aluminum line-up, and Katana is different and unique than the other Noble models in terms of design and sound.

 In the end, did I like Katana?
 Absolutely yes, I loved it, it is pretty darn good.
-What else can I say?
+What else I can say?